 “IF OTUS CAN HELP PEOPLE ACHIEVE QUALITY OF LATER LIFE, THIS IS A REAL ACHIEVEMENT AND ULTIMATELY, THE REASON FOR OUR EXISTENCE”, (Paul Isaacs)

 Otus Live-in Care based in West Sussex, is owned and operated by husband and wife team Paul and Stephanie Isaacs.
-Launched in early 2012, the business has built up a strong client and carer database.
+Launched in early 2012, the business has built up a strong client portfolio and carer database.
 Paul and Stephanie have an experienced team supporting them from across a good cross section of business including healthcare, the NHS and the service industry.
 The team also has experience of caring for their own loved ones and as a result, understands the pressures and challenges faced.
 The company is a member of the United Kingdom Home Care Association, the professional association of home care providers from the independent, voluntary and not-for-profit and statutory sectors, and an affiliate member of The Society of Later Life Advisers (SOLLA).
 SOLLA was founded in 2008 as a not-for-profit organisation to meet the need of consumers, advisers and those who provide financial products and services to the later life market.
 All Otus team members are ‘Dementia Friends’ – an Alzheimer’s Society initiative about learning more about dementia and the ways everyone can help.

 Paul, Managing Director, has an intimate understanding of live-in care requirements for both clients and carers.
 Previously Operations Director for Saga Homecare (which incorporated Nestor Healthcare in 2010 and Allied Healthcare in 2011) Paul has gathered a wealth of experience in the sector.
 He has also worked for one of the UK’s largest domiciliary care providers.
 In his spare time, Paul is a voluntary Trustee of The Carers’ Support Services West Sussex, a charity supporting those caring for a relative or loved one.
 Stephanie (BSc Hons) Finance and IT Director, has an NVQ Level 5 Diploma in Leadership for Health and Social Care (adult management) and has specialist training in understanding dementia.
 She has many years experience in accountancy including six years as an insolvency administrator for a top ten UK accountancy firm.
 Their combined experience and commitment to build a strong company with care at the heart of everything they do results in a service that both clients and carers can trust.